gregbuchholz/threads_and_c/README.md

 ...complaining about various symbols not being part of thread local storage.
-Which confirms that the error doesn't just depend on starting threads in the Rust side of things (but of course needs to link against thread safe libaries).
+Which confirms that the error doesn't just depend on starting threads in the Rust side of things (but of course needs to link against thread safe libraries).
 This example only starts and uses threads on the C side.

 There is also some interesting information on [this comment](https://github.com/emscripten-core/emscripten/issues/15722#issuecomment-988014981) in the Emscripten issue tracker.

-Try running the native working version on x86_64 Linux with:
+Try running the native working version on x86_64 Linux (and armv7/raspberrypi) with:

     make